U.S. blocks import of Chinese goods it says are made with forced labor

 U.S. Customs and Border Protection said the newly banned entities include manufacturers of hair products, cotton, apparel and electronics.
 Previous targets have included producers of toys, peeled garlic and artificial sweeteners.

-“The Trump Administration will not stand idly by and allow foreign companies to subject vulnerable workers to forced labor while harming American businesses that respect human rights and the rule of law,” acting CBP Commissioner Mark Morgan said in a statement.
+“The Trump Administration will not stand idly by and allow foreign companies to subject vulnerable workers to forced labor while harming American businesses that respect human rights and the rule of law,” acting CBP commissioner Mark Morgan said in a statement.

 “These actions send a clear message to the PRC that it is time to end its practice of state-sponsored forced labor and to respect the human rights of all people,” Secretary of State Mike Pompeo said in a statement.

-China’s embassy in Washington did not immediately respond to a request for comment.
+The Chinese Embassy in Washington did not immediately respond to a request for comment.

 The U.S. Tariff Act of 1930 prohibits the importation of goods produced with the help of forced labor.
 A 2015 law strengthened CBP’s ability to block such goods.